Log out?

 Next, follow the tutorial and walk through it step-by-step.
 You may check your work against the provided Route (Sample Data).

-Create a New Route
+Create a New Route in the eiConsole

-We’ll begin by creating a new Route similar to that used in “Creating a Simple Route.”
-We’ll make two modifications, however.
-First, on the Directory/File Listener, we’ll restrict the extension of files we pick up to “xls,” meaning we’ll only be picking up Microsoft Excel files:
+We’ll restrict the extension of files we pick up to xls, meaning we’ll only be picking up Microsoft Excel files

-We’ll also be modifying the Transport to create files with an “xls” extension since we’ll be creating Microsoft Excel files as output:
+We’ll also be modifying the Transport to create files with an xls extension since we’ll be creating Microsoft Excel files as output:

 Define Actual Transformations